Our educational program follows faculty-defined competencies that serve as a guide for curriculum content.

-- Responsiveness to patient needs that supersedes self-interest.
+- Altruism shown by responsiveness to patient needs that supersedes self-interest.

-- Sensitivity and responsiveness to a diverse patient population, including but not limited to race, color, creed, national origin, ancestry, citizenship, gender, transgender, sexual orientation, religion, age, genetic information, veteran status, or disability.
+- Respect for and sensitivity to a diverse patient population including, but not limited to, race, color, creed, national origin, ancestry, citizenship, gender, transgender, sexual orientation, religion, age, genetic information, veteran status or disability.